Data-driven guessing and gluing of unstable periodic orbits: Methods

 \section{Methods}

-In this section we first introduce the data-driven dimensionality reduction technique we use, namely autoencoders.
-We then explain how we generate loop guesses inside the autoencoder's low-dimensional latent space and describe the algorithmic procedure which we employ to converge to periodic orbits.
+In this section we first introduce the data-driven dimensionality reduction technique we use, namely autoencoders, which will serve as a pre-processing step in our guessing procedure.
+We then explain how we generate loop guesses as linear combinations of POD modes and describe the algorithmic procedure which we employ to converge to periodic orbits.
 Finally, we set out the gluing procedure to connect two existing periodic orbits, which serves as a guess for longer UPOs and helps us identify a hierarchy of UPOs.